 Chuo Dori

 Chuo dori is the main street of Ginza.
-It starts from Nihonbashi and goes all the way down to Ginza.
-Major department stores such as Matsuya, Ginza Mitsukoshi, and Ginza Six are all located along this street.
-The street is open to pedestrians during weekend afternoons (times depend on the season), and people can enjoy a nice walk as well as take some cool pictures.
+It starts from the north in Nihonbashi and goes all the way down south to Ginza.
+Major department stores, such as Matsuya, Ginza Mitsukoshi, and Ginza Six, are all located along this street.
+The street is open to pedestrians during weekend afternoons (the times depend on the season), and people can enjoy a nice walk as well as take some cool pictures.

 Kabukiza

-Tokyo’s famous Kabuki theater, Kabukiza, was built in 1889.
-Kabuki is a traditional Japanese form of entertainment, in which actors perform plays on stage with elaborate costumes and make-up.
+Kabukiza is the most important Kabuki theater in Tokyo, and was built in 1889.
+Kabuki is a traditional Japanese form of entertainment, in which male actors perform plays on stage with elaborate costumes and make-up.
 It can be compared to the western Opera.

-You can visit the theater during the day and enjoy its exquisite traditional decor.
-Go to the rooftop on the 5th floor for a nice view and take some time to relax.
+You can visit the theater during the day and enjoy its exquisite traditional architecture.
+You can go to the rooftop on the 5th floor for a nice view of the area, and take some time to relax.

 Check out their website for more info.